Facebook pixel

 The cost of a boiler flue can vary depending on factors like type, length, and installation.
 A basic horizontal flue might cost around £100 to £200, while vertical flues can be more expensive, sometimes exceeding £300.

-Installation costs depend on the complexity and labour involved.
+Installation costs can depend on the complexity and labour involved.
 Typically, installation by a professional might add another £200 to £500 to the total cost.
 It's essential to factor in these costs when budgeting for a boiler replacement or upgrade.

 Boiler Flue Regulations